Vortex555/dual-ai-native/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License with Commons Clause** - see the [LICENSE](LICENSE) file for details.

+**What this means:**
+- ✅ You can view, modify, and use the code for personal/educational purposes
+- ✅ Internal business use is permitted
+- ❌ You cannot sell this software or create competing App Store apps
+- ❌ Commercial SaaS offerings are not permitted without permission

+For commercial licensing inquiries, please contact: daniel@vortex55.com

 ---